Arnab-Developer/task-vs-valuetask/README.md

 | ReadWithValueTask | 1.191 s | 0.0248 s | 0.0654 s | 1.219 s |    205 KB |
 ```

-Benchmark comparison result of the code which is 99% of the times synchronous.
+Benchmark comparison result of the code which is 99% of the times synchronous and 1% of time asynchronous.

 ```
 // * Summary *